brob/jekyll-portfolio/site-src/_posts/2019-06-10-routing-contact-form-submissions-to-different-addresses-with-netlify-zapier-and-sendgrid.md

 ![Form image](/images/netlify-form-form.jpg)

-Whether we write our form processing ourselves or outsource that to a third party, we need to structure our form.
+Whether we write our form processing ourselves or outsource it to a third party, we need to structure our form.

 For this example, we'll assume a simple contact form.